sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 > _Integration test_ is an automated test that tests whether or not two or more components work together correctly.

-Integration test can test a full request/response cycle, but doesn't have to.
+Integration tests can test a full request/response cycle but don't have to.
 Can be created with the same framework as unit tests - optionally combined with Microsoft TestHost and TestServer.

-Integration tests characteristics:
+Integration test characteristics:

 - integration tests have medium complexity,
 - integration tests are relatively slow,